siderolabs/sidero/sfyra/README.md

 See each command help on how to customize the operations.

+## Testing Always PXE Boot

+By default, QEMU VMs provisioned to emulate metal servers are configured to boot from the disk first, and Sidero uses API call to force PXE boot to run the agent.

+Sometimes it's important to test the flow when the servers are configured to boot from the network first always (e.g. if bare metal setup doesn't have IPMI), in that case it's important to force VMs to boot from the network always.
+This can be achieved by adding a flag `--default-boot-order=nc` to `sfyra` invocation.
+In this case Sidero iPXE server will force VM to boot from disk via iPXE if the server is already provisioned.

+> Note: due to the dependency on new `talosctl`, this feature will be available once Talos in Sfyra is updated to version >= 0.11.

 ## Running with Talos HEAD

 Build the artifacts in Talos: